Covid: Delhi records zero death, 39 new cases; positivity rate 0.06 pc | Health

 Delhi recorded zero death due to COVID-19 and 39 fresh cases on Friday with a positivity rate of 0.06 per cent, according to data shared by the city health department.

-One fatality due to coronavirus infection has been recorded so far this month in Delhi on October 2, according to official data.
+One fatality due to the infection has been recorded so far this month in Delhi on October 2, according to official data.

 The death toll due to the coronavirus infection in Delhi stands at 25,088.